Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 The submit of the preference to the server work fine.

-*note:* that every time the user select a preference the app send a Put Request at the server.
+*note:* every time the user select a preference the app send a Put Request at the server.
 To restrict number of the request the app can send a unique post when the user finish to setting the preference.

 ---------------